-The ADS Emergency Response Plan dovetails with the City of Seattle's Continuity of Operations Plan, which is undergoing revision as of October 1, 2019.
-The matrix that follows is from the ADS Area Plan Update for 2018-2019.
+The ADS Emergency Response Plan is included in the Human Service Departments Continuity of Operations Plan, which underwent revision in October 2019 and is undergoing further updates in 2021 to reflect COVID-19 pandemic work.
+The Emergency Response Plan includes the following elements from the Area Agency on Aging Policy and Procedures Manual Chapter 1: Policies:

+- A designated staff person to oversee planning tasks and determine how emergency management is carried out in the local jurisdiction - Letters of agreement between the AAA and local emergency operations leadership that identify responsibilities - Preparedness activities done by the AAA - Criteria for identifying high risk clients in the community - Plan for contacting high-risk clients and referring to first responders as necessary - Local partners such as the American Red Cross - Cooperation with the appropriate community agency preparedness entities when areas of unmet need are identified - A system for tracking unanticipated emergency response expenditures for possible reimbursement - An internal Business Continuity Plan that emphasizes communications, back-up systems for data, emergency service delivery options, and transportation - Policy and procedures developed and/or implemented due to the COVID-19 pandemic.

-Area Agency on Aging Policy & Procedures Manual Chapter 1 Elements Responses 1.
-A designated staff person to oversee planning tasks and determine how emergency management is carried out in the local jurisdiction Jill Watson, Emergency Management Coordinator, Seattle Human Services Department ADS Case Manager ADS Contracts Staff 2.
-Letters of agreement between the AAA and local emergency operations leadership that identify responsibilities The ADS AAA role is identified in the City of Seattle's Comprehensive Emergency Management Plan in the Emergency Support Function #6 Mass Care, Housing and Human Services Matrix.
-3. Preparedness activities done by the AAA Updated the Human Services Department (HSD) Continuity of Operations(COOP) planning Emergency Response Team Roster (June 2015) Participates in annual HSD Floor Wardens meeting to review responsibilities and procedures in the event of an emergency.
-Participates in annual Seattle Housing Authority emergency preparation workshops.
-Participates on the Emergency Preparation Committee (includes Red Cross and other community providers) Participates in the Emergency Support Function 6 (ESF 6) Mass Care, Housing and Human Services Group, which includes preparedness activities and exercises.
-Participates in emergency preparedness exercises with the City of Seattle Office of Emergency Management.
-4. Criteria for identifying high-risk clients in the community Lives alone, has 100 hours and 1.
-CPS score ≥ 4 2.
-Med management/self-administration: Must be administered 3.
-Medical treatment/treatment list a.
-IV/nutritional support h.
-Dialysis b.
+Area Agency on Aging Policy & Procedures Manual Chapter 1 Elements Responses A designated staff person to oversee planning tasks and determine how emergency management is carried out in the local Jill Watson, Emergency Management Coordinator, Human Services Department ADS Case Management jurisdiction Letters of agreement between the AAA and local emergency operations leadership that identify responsibilities ADS Contracts Staff The ADS AAA role is identified in the City of Seattle's Comprehensive Emergency Management Plan in the Emergency Support Function #6 Mass Care, Housing, and Human Services Matrix.
+Preparedness activities done by the AAA Contribute updates to the Continuity of Operations (COOP) plan and succession plan.
+Plan was updated in 2019 and again updated in 2021 to include COVID-19 pandemic activities.
+Participate in annual Floor Warden meeting to review responsibilities and procedures in the event of an emergency.
+Participate in annual Seattle Housing Authority emergency preparedness workshops.
+Participates in the Emergency Preparation Committee (includes Red Cross and other community providers)

+Area Agency on Aging Policy & Procedures Responses Manual Chapter 1 Elements 5.
+Participates in the Emergency Services Function 6 (ESF-6) that covers Mass Care, Housing and Human Services needs during emergencies and disasters.
+Participation includes preparedness activities.
+6. Participation in emergency preparedness exercises with the City of Seattle Office of Emergency Management (OEM) Updating Emergency Planning: At Risk List Criteria for identifying high risk clients in the community Management and Procedures Continue to review and adjust high risk/vulnerable adults.
+Current criteria-based on the Comprehensive Assessment and Reporting Evaluation (CARE), the electronic assessment: Client lives alone, has 100 hours of in-home services hours monthly Cognitive Performance Scale (CPS) score ≥ Medication management/self-administration-Must be administered Medical treatment/treatment list includes the need for: a.
+IV/nutritional support h. dialysis b.
 Bowel program i.
 Nebulizer c.
-Gastrostomy/Peg care j.
+Gastrostomy/PEG care j.
 Oxygen d.
 Tracheostomy care k.
 Suctioning e.
-Tube feedings l.
+Tube Feedings l.
 Ulcer care f.
 IV medications m.
 Ventilator or respirator g.
 CPAP or BiPAP n.
-Skilled Nursing 4.
-Indicators/Skin screen/Pressure ulcers: Number of current pressure ulcers ≥1 5.
-Mobility/locomotion outside of room/self-performance: Extensive assistance or total dependence or did not occur/client not able.
-6. Eating/Self-performance: Total ADDITIONAL INFORMATION NEEDED 1.
-Home care agency 7.
-DOB 2.
-Hours authorized 8.
-Address 3.
-Collateral name 9.
-Phone 4.
-Collateral phone 10.
-Office 5.
-Language 11.
-Supervisor
+Skilled Nursing Indicators/skin screen/Pressure ulcers: number of current pressure ulcers ≥ Mobility/location outside of room/self-performance: scored as extensive assistance needed or person is total dependence or did not occur/client not able Eating-scored as total dependence Additional information includes: Client name and date of birth Client's address and phone number Assigned office-included contracted agencies Case Manager name and phone number Hours authorized Collateral contact name and phone number